Avonside Engine Company: Fairlie

-Avonside issued a double works plate for each double Fairlie, however it is believed that this policy was not always adhered to.

-Fell
+Locomotives for the Rimutaka incline

-Earlier in 1875 the company had built four powerful tank engines designed by a Swedish Engineer H.W.
-Widmark to operate on the Fell mountain railway system on the Rimutaka Incline in the North Island of New Zealand.
-These and two later engines of very similar design built by Neilson and Company handled the entire traffic for eighty years until the opening of the five mile long base tunnel in 1955.
-Widmark was an inventive engineer and patented a design of steam operated cylinder cocks which were of great use to Avonside on articulated locomotives since they dispensed with mechanical linkages.
+In 1875 the company built four powerful tank locomotives designed by a Swedish engineer, H.W.
+Widmark, to operate on the Fell mountain railway system on the Rimutaka Incline in the North Island of New Zealand.
+These and two later locomotives of very similar design, built by Neilson and Company, handled the entire traffic for 80 years until the opening of the five mile (8 km) long base tunnel in 1955.
+Widmark was an inventive engineer who patented a design of steam-operated cylinder cocks which were of great use to Avonside on articulated locomotives since they dispensed with mechanical linkages.